Wesley-Allen-01/Wesley-Allen-01/README.md

 ## Hey!

-I am a student at the University of Colorado at Boulder (sko buffs) pursuing a B.A. in Computer Science with plans of pursuing a M.S. in Data Science starting in January 2024 with an estimated completion date of December 2024.
-I'm seeking an internship for the upcoming semester that will enable me to develop as a programmer and software engineer.
+I am a student at the University of Colorado at Boulder pursuing a M.S. in Data Science with plans of pursuing a M.S. in Data Science with an estimated completion date of December 2025.
+I'm seeking a full time role as a software engineer, data scientist, or some mix of both.

 <!--